MajorVee/Penny-Thoughts/README.md

 - **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
 - **Database**: Real-time database powered by Amazon DynamoDB.
 ----
-Setup & Configurations
+**Setup & Configurations**

 Create a new React app npx create-react-app my-notes-app

+**Install dependencies**

-Install dependencies: Navigate to your project directory with cd my-notes-app command` and install AWS Amplify.
+Navigate to your project directory with cd my-notes-app command` and install AWS Amplify.

+**Amplify Configuration**

-Amplify Configuration: Configure Amplify with your AWS account details.
+Configure Amplify with your AWS account details.
 Create an aws-config.js file in your src directory with the following configuration, replacing the placeholders with your actual AWS settings.

 Initialize Amplify after customize the .css